 After that comes the cream cheese, confectioners’ sugar, vanilla, and lemon juice.
 (Pictured below, right.)

 Then fold the whipped cream into the cream cheese mixture:

 Spread into the baked graham cracker crust.
 I like using a large or small offset spatula to make the job easier.
 Spoon the cooled blueberry layer on top, and then let the entire pie set up in the refrigerator for at least 8 hours.

-Blueberries & cream pie prefers to be made ahead so it sets and slices neatly. 🙂
+Blueberry cream cheese pie prefers to be made ahead so it sets and slices neatly. 🙂

-This blueberries and cream pie is best made ahead so the filling and topping can set and the pie slices neatly.
+This blueberry cream cheese pie is best made ahead so the filling and topping can set and the pie slices neatly.
 The blueberry topping is jammy and sweet and you can make it with frozen blueberries, so this is a wonderful year-round dessert.